 The museum’s fantastic gift shop, with well-designed housewares, educational toys, jewelry, and books, also make it a go-to place to buy unusual high-quality gifts.
 The local bakery/café Firehook, serves great snacks and coffee drinks.

 Cultural Note: The first Inaugural Ball was held at the National Building Museum in 1885 by Grover Cleveland.
 The tradition continues to this day.

-1 Great Place to Stay: JW Marriott Washington, D.C.
+1 Great Place to Stay with Kids: JW Marriott Washington, D.C.

 When you’re traveling with the family, there’s nothing like taking a break half-way through your sightseeing day for a swim or a little shut-eye.
 JW Marriott Washington, D.C., is perfectly situated to let you do just that.
 The luxury hotel features an indoor pool and is located within easy walking distance of the White House and the National Mall.
 Make sure you ask for a room with a view!

 The Marriott has two on site restaurants but you won’t need them—a ten-minute walk will take you to Penn Quarter, which offers plenty of options, from sandwiches to celebrity-chef haunts.

 1 Great Place to Eat in Washington D.C. with Kids: Union Market

 Can’t agree on what to eat?
 No worries.
 Just head over to Union Market and choose from over forty local food vendors and three pop-up shops.
 Some examples of what you’ll find include fresh Mediteranean mezze, Korean-Mexican fusion bowls (pictured), Indian vegetarian dosa, meat pies, French pastries, and one great cup of coffee.
 That should have you all covered.